Tuition Fees 2021/22:

 We are interested in people that demonstrate a strong commitment to their chosen subject area and therefore we welcome applications from individuals with varying levels of prior experience or qualifications.

 The Certificate is recognised in its own right as an indicator of accredited and benchmarked learning at university level.
-It offers a basis for future study in a BA programme. as well as being.
+It offers a basis for future study in a BA programme.
 The field associated with the study of Islam and Muslim communities is multi- and interdisciplinary in scope.
 It opens up possibilities in fields associated specifically with interactions between and within Muslim communities and wider societies, such as education, social work, policy influencing and research.
 It can also impact at grassroots level on community concerns and participation in local, regional and national organisations.
 The skills developed are highly transferable into other professional contexts, where attention to detail, research and writing skills, and knowledge development are integral.

 You will be required to buy a small number of essential texts, but the majority of resources will be available to you via the UWTSD Learning Resources Centre.
 On-campus teaching and learning on specified days and weekends over the academic year will entail costs of transport to the relevant UWTSD campus near you.